shabin5785/react-notes/Notes_1.md

 - to overcome this we wrap lazy loaded route in a Suspense component.
 Suspence loads an async component and take a fallback argument.
 Fallback is any valid html component taht is displayed until lazy loaded componet is ready.

 - we could wrap individual componetns other than inside Routes in lazy as well.
 Depends on how big a component is that to need this.

+**Error Handling**
+- we write a class component that has a static method getDerivedStateFromError.
+We then wrap this componetn around the components that we need to error handle.
+When an error occurs in its children, the static method is invoked.
+We can then process error and setState.
+Also from that components render method, we can return a certain component in case of error. we can have many error handling components, with differnt error views and wrap then around differnt routes/components as we need.

+- Also another life cylce method componentDidCatch allows us to get error and info about any component thrwing this error.

+- A component with these two life cycle methods is allowed to be an error bounday or error handling component.